 Plan D covers more than most Medicare Supplement health insurance options but is not the most comprehensive or popular.
 Let’s review some of Plan D’s benefits to see if this option suits you.

-What is Medicare Supplement Plan D?
+Medicare Supplement Plan D coverage

-Plan D covers hospice coinsurance, skilled nursing facility care coinsurance, and Part B coinsurance.
 The plan will also cover the first 3 pints of blood each year.
 Also, foreign travel emergency coverage is available up to the plan’s limits.

-What Does Medicare Supplement Plan D Not Cover?
+What does Medicare Supplement Plan D not cover?